allegheny-college-cmpsc-580-spring-2025/course-materials/README.md

 ###### Discipline-specific project

-Students will complete this project in a team assigned to you based on your chosen discipline (degree program).
+Students will complete this project in a team assigned to you based on your chosen discipline (degree program);
+each team will be given an assignment repository with guidelines for completing the work.

 - a description of the starting point and final goal of the research plan represented with:
   - a topic summary